emoose/OutRun2006Tweaks/README.md

 To set it up:

-- Extract the files from the release ZIP into your `Outrun2006 Coast 2 Coast` folder, where `OR2006C2C.EXE` is located, replacing the original EXE.
+- Extract the files from the release ZIP into your **Outrun2006 Coast 2 Coast** folder, where **OR2006C2C.EXE** is located, replacing the original EXE.
-- Edit the `Outrun2006Tweaks.ini` to customize the tweaks to your liking (by default all tweaks are enabled)
+- Edit **OutRun2006Tweaks.ini** to customize the tweaks to your liking (by default all tweaks are enabled, other than `CDSwitcher`)
+- **Important:** Install the latest x86 VC redist from (https://aka.ms/vs/17/release/vc_redist.x86.exe), a redist from 2024 is needed for Tweaks to launch correctly (**even if you already have it installed please try installing it again**)
 - Run the game, your desktop resolution will be used by default if `outrun2006.ini` file isn't present.
+- (optional) the [SoundtrackFix package](https://github.com/emoose/OutRun2006Tweaks/releases/download/v0.3.0-release/OutRun2006Tweaks-SoundtrackFix-1.0.zip) can be applied to fix the missing first 2 seconds in "Rush a Difficulty"
+- (optional) texture improvements can be found in the texture pack releases thread (please feel free to create your own too!): https://github.com/emoose/OutRun2006Tweaks/issues/20

 Steam Deck/Linux users may need to run the game with `WINEDLLOVERRIDES="dinput8=n,b" %command%` launch parameters for the mod to load in.